 To prove the ground of mental illness or mental incapacity, the judge must find that:

-- there has been confinement in a mental institution for a period of 2 years (confinement doesn’t need to be continuous,) or
+- there has been confinement in a mental institution for a period of two years, either continuously or not; or

 - there was an adjudication of mental illness or incapacity by a court at some point during the confinement for mental illness.

 1 Kan.
 Stat. § 23-2701(a)